How to Use Savings Bonds to Help Pay for College

 How To Use Savings Bonds to Pay for College

-A special exemption in the tax code called the Savings Bond Education Tax Exclusion allows you to avoid taxes when cashing in certain types of saving bonds for college if the money is being used for higher education expenses.
+A special exemption in the tax code called the Savings Bond Education Tax Exclusion allows you to avoid taxes when cashing in certain types of savings bonds for college if the money is being used for higher education expenses.

 In order to qualify, you must pay for your college expenses during the same tax year in which the bonds are redeemed.